Why Advertise On Billboards?

 Large companies with deep pockets often buy out prime advertisement slots for TV.
 For smaller businesses, this can create some pretty hefty competition.
 These companies already have a good level of recognition and loyalty, so it can be hard to stand against them in an over-saturated consumer market.

-With the popularity of streaming services increasing, these advertisements are also becoming less effective when reaching a larger audience.
+With the popularity of TV streaming services increasing, these advertisements are also becoming less effective when reaching a larger audience.

 Comparatively, billboards are inexpensive and can be rented out in different locations for prices that suit almost any business and budget.